 Activities abound, and include museums, hikes, bushwalks, overnight trails and much more, even an unfenced golf course for the adventurous.

-Is a guide necessary?
+Is a guide necessary in the Kruger?

 Two questions I often see asked are ‘’do I need a guide’’ or ‘’ How will I know where the animals are?’’
 Believe me this is not a problem, game viewing is as simple as driving around slowly with eyes peeled, watching out for wildlife in the bush, in trees, and on the road.
 Look for a gathering of cars on the side of the road, as this always indicates something interesting is happening.
 Big crowds will mean big cats!, however despite impressions sometimes given, this is very much far from always being the case.
 You may be surprised at the low portion of sightings you even find yourself!